dominiquefastus/ClinPOP/README.md

 ### Run application
-To run the application open `ClinPOPapp.R`in R studio and install necessary packages and open the webb application in your browser from the viewer panel.
+To run the application open `ClinPOPapp.R`in R studio and install necessary packages and open the web application in your browser from the viewer panel.